CSS in checkout.liquid

-You can make additional style enhancements to your checkout pages by creating a
+You can make additional style enhancements to your checkout pages by adding CSS to the

-checkout.liquid layout.
-There are some best practices to keep in mind when you're writing your
+checkout.liquid file your theme.
+There are some best practices to keep in mind when adding CSS to your

 When you're styling your checkout, remember to consider its component pages.
 Depending on checkout settings, there are at least four checkout pages, and at most six.